“It is really weird that doctors should be the reigning experts on sex.”Leonore Tiefer, Sex is Not a Natural Act

 As Tiefer argues and the film Orgasm Inc. explores, far from sex being a merely mechanistic and natural act, it is an activity laden with cultural meaning and psychological significance.
 It is highly socially conditioned and may be emotionally fraught.
 It is caught up with issues of body image, yearnings for intimacy, connection and love, and often trauma.
 We have sex the ways that we do not just because of biological instincts that we share with other mammals, but because of the ways in which we (and our partners) have been socialized to understand sex and its relationships with gender, love, attractiveness, beauty, and normalcy.
 We are impacted by the representations of sex that we have seen in film, in pornography, and in advertising, and the ways that sex has been talked about in our communities.
 People have sex for many reasons other than as a straightforward response to instincts or desire, including for money and security, to avoid conflict, and to feel connected.
 Given all of this, who do you think our sexual experts should be?

-CHALLENGE ONE: Write a film review of either Orgasm Inc. or Pharma Sutra, providing not just an overview of the documentary you have chosen but also your insights and reflections.
+CHALLENGE ONE: Write a short film review (500 – 750 words) of either Orgasm Inc. or Pharma Sutra, providing not just an overview of the documentary you have chosen but also your insights and reflections.
 Your film review should show engagement not just with the film but with the ideas and lesson in this module.
-Share your film review in the Challenge Sharing Forum.
-Make sure to consult the guidelines on eClass for your Challenge regarding length and the deadline.
+Share your film review in the Challenge Sharing Forum by Friday at noon.

-CHALLENGE TWO: Read some of the essays in Leonore Tiefer’s Sex is Not a Natural Act & Other Essays, or in her co-edited volume, A New View of Women’s Sexual Problems, and write a book report on what you’ve read.
-Your book review should not only summarize the sections of the book that you’ve read but should also engage with them intellectually.
-Your book review should also demonstrate engagement with the ideas and lesson in this module.
-Share your book review in the Challenge Sharing Forum.
-Make sure to consult the guidelines on eClass for your Challenge regarding length and the deadline.
+CHALLENGE TWO: Read some of the essays in Leonore Tiefer’s Sex is Not a Natural Act & Other Essays, or in her co-edited volume, A New View of Women’s Sexual Problems, and write a book report (500 – 750 words) on what you’ve read.
+Your book report should not only summarize the sections of the book that you’ve read but should also engage with them intellectually.
+Your report should also demonstrate engagement with the ideas and lesson in this module.
+Share your book review in the Challenge Sharing Forum by Friday at noon.